DivyanshuSaxena/RecoverKV/README.md

 ```

 Note: Before starting the tests, give load balancer a few seconds to register all the servers on startup.
+Currently, we only support one load balancer.

 ### Client Interface Testing
 The client interface implements the methods to access the key/value server instance, based on GRPC protocol.
 Each client is an instance of the `KV739Client` class, the